Tom2096/Deep-Learning-Meter-Monitor/README.md

 Improved Water-Meter-Monitor
 ===================
 ## Overview
 This project improves upon the original [Water Meter Monitor](https://github.com/Tom2096/Water-Meter-Monitor) by taking advantage of several **Deep Learning Neural Networks**.
 The original project demands the position and perspective of the odometer to be fixed in every snapshot as the x-axis and y-axis are manaully plotted at the begining.
-This issue is now combatted by using [HRNet](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch) to localize three key points of the odometer and perform perspective correction.
+This issue is now combatted by training [HRNet](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch) to localize three key points of the odometer and perform perspective correction.

+Moreover, instead of using HSV color filtering to obtain the pointer mask, the latest approach relies on training [YOLACT](https://github.com/dbolya/yolact) to perform instance segmentation to extract the target mask.